hurbios/gym-logger/README.md

 - Run `psql`
   - Run `CREATE DATABASE << YOUR_DATABASE_NAME >>;` in psql
   - Quit psql `\q`

+Clone this repository to your directory:
+- in the directory you want to clone the repository run `git clone https://github.com/hurbios/gym-logger.git`
+- go to the directory of the cloned app `cd gym-logger`

 - Create `.env` file in the root directory of this app containing the following properties:
   - ```